 This article will present the three most common reasons why it can be tough for some people to change their running form and stop overstriding and some possible solutions.

 The Most Common Causes of Overstriding

-1. Bad PostureSwayback posture, lumbar lordosis, thoracic kyphosis (stiff), forward head, forward, etc. Anything that puts your neck, shoulders, back, hips, knees, ankles, and feet out of alignment will affect your running form as your body's weight is no longer stacked right above your midfoot, making any movement forward inefficient.
+1. Bad PostureSwayback posture, lumbar lordosis, thoracic kyphosis (stiff), forward head, forward, etc. Anything that puts your neck, shoulders, back, hips, knees, ankles, and feet out of alignment will affect your running form as your body's weight is no longer stacked right above your midfoot when standing, making any movement forward inefficient.

 Personal trainers and physiotherapists can help you identify postural issues and the muscle imbalances that might cause them, and help you create a training program with the right exercises and stretches to correct your posture.

 2. Bad Balance, Proprioception, and Coordination